-- Improving planning resources to allow planning applications to be cheaper, quicker and easier to process with less Resistance.
+- Improve planning processes to allow planning applications to be cheaper, quicker and easier to process.

-- & Working with Homeowners & London Property Investors with a Carrot approach (incentives, improved access to resources, right to build, homesteading and other open source models to allow people to take ownership on providing their homes) not a Stick approach (taxes, threat of court injunctions and imprisonment).
+- For central and local government to work more closely with homeowners and property investors with a carrot approach (improved access to resources, right to build, homesteading and other open source models) rather than a stick approach (taxes, the threat of court action and imprisonment).